Getting to grips with GRAP

 The following pricing apply:

-- Subscription: Accountant in Practice plus Tax, Accountant in Practice, Bookkeepers.
+Subscription: Included for free in Accountant in Practice plus Tax, Accountant in Practice and Bookkeepers packages.

 Caryn Maitland CA(SA)